prasilk/Like-My-GF/README.md

 2. Support more social media.
 Weibo, Wechat, Facebook...(This gonna be endless)
 3. Maybe if anyone else want to use this, I can setup a web api and allow others to register their target.
 I can setup an engine to do it.

-## Note
-As I used to work on Instagram teams, it wasn't really in my interest to update this repo anymore because the little convinience that I offer might be abused by spammers and hurt more people, (plus add more work on me and my teammates 😜).